Université Laval’s CLESSN and Unicorne share their research in a secure environment over AWS Université Laval

 Creating a secure and compliant research application.

-CLESSN and Unicorne began developing the Quorum Project in July 2020.
+CLESSN and Unicorne began developing the Quorum Project in July.
 In September, the first version of the Quorum Project was ready, and Unicorne had completed the data migration to AWS.
 In October, Unicorne presented the proof of concept to all 42 stakeholders at Laval University.
 They completed the alpha version of the Quorum Project in November and presented it to the university faculty dean in December.
-The project concluded in February 2021, just 7 months after its inception.
+The project concluded in February, just 7 months after its inception.

 For its IT infrastructure, Laval University and Unicorne utilized AWS Fargate., a serverless container compute engine that eliminates the need to provision and manage servers.
 By migrating to the cloud, CLESSN was able to automatically scale its application and save on IT costs.
-To analyze and respond to its peak traffic demand, the organization also utilized Amazon Relational Database Service (Amazon RDS), which provides cost-effective and scalable capacity while automating time-consuming administrative tasks such as hardware provisioning, database setup, patching, and backups.
+To analyze and respond to its peak traffic demand, the organization also utilized Amazon Relational Database Service (Amazon RDS) and Amazon S3, which provides cost-effective and scalable capacity while automating time-consuming administrative tasks such as hardware provisioning, database setup, patching, and backups.
 “It was crucial to involve AWS professionals instead of thinking we could do it ourselves,” Mr. Dufresne explained.
 “AWS is the place to invest if you want an infrastructure that will still be there in 10 years.”

 To store large amounts of data, CLESSN used Amazon RDS alongside Amazon Aurora., Amazon Aurora, a MySQL and PostgreSQL-compatible relational database designed for the cloud.
 Using these solutions allows CLESSN to securely store and encrypt the results of its surveys without experiencing crashes or downtime in its database.
-At the end of the project, it had collected and stored over 18 TB of data.
+At the end of the project, it had collected and stored over 18 TB of data in Amazon S3.
 To speed up the delivery of its static website, the organization started using Amazon CloudFront, a fast content delivery network service that securely delivers data, videos, applications, and APIs to customers worldwide with low latency and high transfer speeds.
 It also used Amazon CloudFront to host its application.

 To maintain the confidentiality of personally identifiable information of its participants, the university also used AWS Shield., a distributed denial of service (DDoS) protection service that safeguards applications running on AWS.
 “By using AWS security solutions, we can ensure enhanced security and privacy,” explained Eric Pinet.